T: 01752 343140

 What if there is not enough bone or gum for the implant?

-A graft may be needed if your clinician determines there is not sufficient bone or gum tissue.
+A sinus lift or bone augmentation may be needed if your clinician determines there is not sufficient bone or gum tissue, this can all be done in-house at Larkham House without the need to refer our patients to other specialists.

 How do I care for my implants?